spectrocloud/librarium/docs/docs-content/clusters/public-cloud/azure/windows.md

 ## Validate

-You can validate that the Windows application was succesfully deployed by acessing the service URL on the AKS cluster **Overview** page.
+You can validate that the Windows application was successfully deployed by accessing the service URL on the AKS cluster **Overview** page.

 1. In Palette, navigate to the left **Main Menu** and select **Clusters**.